famoser/docs/docs/dev/architecture.md

 # Architecture

-How to I structure a program to be developed, used and maintained by many?
+How to structure a program to be developed, used and maintained by many?

 ## Domain driven design